bjornmeansbear/lectureScripts/ClimateDesigners.md

 really really fantastic solutions are those that somehow show you what they are doing in a clear, interesting way.

+## Signs Signalling Sustainability (NOT greenwashing)

-I call these "signs signalling sustainability"
+I call these "signs signalling sustainability" / So something that climate designers might then call their work are 'signs signalling sustainability"

 the designs communicate additional information to you; they signal some large idea or seachange.